1. Honors courses are:

 3. Honors enrichment activities include monthly discussions with faculty, the Free (Thinking) Lunch series, and Faculty Foray trips around New York City.
-At this time, Provost Scholars do not receive scholarships.
-Qualified students may wish to apply for one of the merit scholarships offered through the Office of Student Development.
-Academic enrichment grants are available for Provost Scholars from fall 2012-spring 2014.
+At this time, Provost Scholars do not receive scholarships; qualified students may wish to apply for one of the merit scholarships offered through the Office of Student Development.
+Academic enrichment grants are available for special activities, such as study abroad.

 - academic and community engagement,

 - demonstrated commitment to the values of the Honors Program, and

 - ability to complete the required number of honors classes.

 - As part of the application process, students are asked to submit an academic plan to complete 10 Honors courses; in some cases, it may not be possible.

 How to apply

 - Students with at least a 3.4 GPA are allowed to enroll in an Honors course* on a space-available basis, without any special permission from the Honors program.

 2. Complete an application and request an Honors recommendation

 - After completing 1-2 two Honors courses, students apply to the program by submitting an Application and request their Honors faculty member(s) submit a Recommendation form(s) to Honors.
 Eligible students will be invited to an interview.
 Students may apply to and join both Provost Scholars and business honors.